Washakie County Library

 TSP has worked with the Washakie County Commissioners for a decade of master planning for the public library in Worland, WY.
 Options considered included remodeling existing buildings elsewhere and new buildings on alternate sites.

 In 2019 it was decided to purchase the Ace Hardware building in downtown Worland, which occupied two connected historic buildings, one offering two levels.
-The building offered a large open space of about 14,000 sf that would offer all the programs wanted to provide its users.
-That provides about 6,000 sf more than the current structure, a renovated hospital building that is crowded and cramped.
-The building’s location on Big Horn Avenue will make it high visible to the public.
+The building offered a large open space of about 14,000 square feet and could accommodate all the desired programs.
+The building’s location on Big Horn Avenue also makes it highly visible to the public.

-The former hardware store on Main Street offers large windows giving those using a “laptop bar” and nice view, plenty of sunlight, and space for large comfortable chairs.
-Other windows will be installed elsewhere in the building to permit increased daylighting.
+The former hardware store on Main Street offers large windows giving those using a “laptop bar” a nice view, plenty of sunlight, and space for large comfortable chairs.
+Other windows were installed elsewhere in the building to permit increased daylighting.

-The library will feature a circular table where patrons can plug in their electronic devices and work separately yet as part of a community.
-A dedicated children’s area will be located next to a maker’s space.
-The hard-surfaced floors, plentiful electric outlets, and cabinets will allow for creative activities for children and adults.
+The library features a circular table where patrons can plug in their electronic devices and work separately yet as part of a community.
+A dedicated children’s area is located next to a maker’s space.
+The hard-surfaced floors, plentiful electric outlets, and cabinets allow for creative activities for children and adults.
 The library also includes space for the adult collection, a staff workroom, and a centrally located circulation desk that maintains good views of the room.

 A large community meeting room will be available to the public during and after library hours.
-It will include an attached kitchen, movable tables and chairs, and access to the restrooms.
-The first floor also will include space for the Worland-Ten Sleep Chamber of Commerce offices as a convenient visitor information stop.
+It includes an attached kitchen, movable tables and chairs, and access to the restrooms.
+The first floor also includes space for the Worland-Ten Sleep Chamber of Commerce offices as a convenient visitor information stop.

-The design will offer exposed ceilings that display necessary structural elements and provide a feeling of openness.
+The design offers exposed ceilings that display necessary structural elements and provide a feeling of openness.

-Estimated cost of construction and remodeling will be about $2.2 million.
-Purchasing the building cost $525,600.
-Construction work began in fall 2020 with completion expected in 2021.
+Construction work began in fall 2020 with completion in August 2021.